 Management, including our chief operating decision makers, evaluates the financial performance of our businesses based on a variety of key indicators.
 These indicators include the non-GAAP measures adjusted revenue, adjusted EBITDA, adjusted EBITDA margin and adjusted net income.
 Adjusted results are non-GAAP measures to adjust for the impact of purchase accounting application and divestitures, restructuring charges, equity-based compensation, acquisition and divestiture-related costs (such as costs for bankers, legal fees, due diligence, retention payments and contingent consideration adjustments) and other non-core gains and charges that are not in the normal course of our business (such as gains and losses on sales of businesses, impairment charges, effect of significant changes in tax laws and material tax and legal settlements).
 We exclude amortization of recognized intangible assets resulting from the application of purchase accounting because it is non-cash and not indicative of our ongoing and underlying operating performance.
 Recognized intangible assets arise from acquisitions, or primarily the Take-Private Transaction.
 We believe that recognized intangible assets by their nature are fundamentally different from other depreciating assets that are replaced on a predictable operating cycle.
-Unlike other depreciating assets, such as developed and purchased software licenses or property and equipment, there is no replacement cost once these recognized intangible assets expire and the assets are not replaced.
-Additionally, our costs to operate, maintain and extend the life of acquired intangible assets and purchased intellectual property are reflected in our operating costs as personnel, data fee, facilities, overhead and similar items.
-Management believes it is important for investors to understand that such intangible assets were recorded as part of purchase accounting and contribute to revenue generation.
+Unlike other depreciating assets, such as developed and purchased software licenses or property and equipment, there is no replacement cost once these recognized intangible assets are not replaced.
+Additionally, our costs to operate, maintain and extend the life of acquired intangible assets and purchased intellectual property are reflected in our operating costs as part of purchase accounting and contribute to revenue generation.
 Amortization of recognized intangible assets will recur in future periods until such assets have been fully amortized.
 In addition, we isolate the effects of changes in foreign exchange rates on our revenue growth because we believe it is useful for investors to be able to compare revenue from one period to another, both before and after the effects of foreign exchange rate changes.
-The change in revenue performance attributable to foreign currency rates is determined by conver
+The change in revenue performance attributable to foreign currency rates is determined by converting both our prior and current periods' foreign currency by a constant rate.
+As a result, we monitor our adjusted revenue growth both after and before the effects of foreign exchange rate chan